akshayshanker/Dyn-X/README.md

 ⚠️ **Experimental Development Build** – APIs and documentation are incomplete.⚠️

-DynX is a computatioanl framework for representing conjugate pairs of functional operations ("modules") on Banch space as a graph.
+DynX is a computatioanl framework for representing conjugate pairs of functional operations, a push-forward and pull-back, on Banch space as a graph.
 The focus of is on a practical rather than theoretical representation of Bellman functional recursions and push-forward measures.

 The use of graphs and networks to represent dynamics is ubiquitous (see [Auclert et al (2021)](https://web.stanford.edu/~aauclert/sequence_space_jacobian.pdf) or [Stachurski and Sargent (2025)](https://networks.quantecon.org/), for instance).